logic-matrix/deploy-mearn-ansible/react/README.md

 #############################
 <br>
 <br>
-Solutions:
+Solutions:<br>
 2.To test applications locally write a dockerfile based on the project requirement.
 Then build the docker file and then run the docker image mentioning the port.
-Here is a sample of my dockerfile:

 3. To install all the required items to the Ubuntu server, Ansible is used here.
 Based on the project requirement we write our playbook file and inventory.